Richard Warren Biography (Wikipedia)

-Richard Daniel Warren (born 3 June 1973) is a British musician, songwriter and producer.
+Richard Daniel Warren (born 3 June 1973 in Sutton-in-Ashfield) is an English musician, songwriter and producer.

 Both Echoboy and The Hybirds performed several sessions for John Peel's radio show.